 Bourbon Steak is home to some killer cocktails, including classics like the Rusty Nail, Manhattan, and Old Fashioned, but there’s also a cocktail menu that stretches for pages, just in case you want to be overwhelmed by options.
 If you’re up for bar bites, try the Maryland blue crab hushpuppies.

-It was a sad day when The Willard announced that the Scotch Bar at The Round Robin was closing.
-But don’t lose hope: the Round Robin bar has expanded seating and still serves classic cocktails, including the mint julep, which the bar is actually credited with introducing to the district back in the day.
+The Round Robin bar is the most DC-esque hotel bar if there were one.
+It serves classic cocktails, including the mint julep, which the bar is actually credited with introducing to the District back in the day.